Humanitec-DemoOrg/mvp-workshop/day2-pe.md

 # MVP Workshop - Day 2 - As Platform Engineer,

 - Golden path PE-2: I want to define and standardize higly secured Kubernetes Namespaces
-- Golden path PE-3: I want to onboard a new Project
+- Golden path PE-3: I want to onboard a new Project to the Platform
 - Golden path PE-4: I want to allow my Devs to expose their Workloads via a DNS

 TOC: